axodotdev/cargo-dist/book/src/reference/config.md

 > github-attestations-filters = ["*.json", "*.sh", "*.ps1", "*.zip", "*.tar.gz"]
 > ```

-Allows filtering GitHub Attestations in the `host` phase.
+Allows configuring which artifacts to perform GitHub Attestations for in the `host` phase.
 All patterns are globed against the pattern `artifacts/{filter}`.

+This doesn't currently support attestations performed in the `build-local-artifacts` phase, but support for this may be added in the future.

 #### `github-release`